Choose Your Hike

 Therefore, the total tour price for individuals who request a single room is “the price per person plus the single supplement”.
 This added supplement covers the extra costs associated with accommodating a single person in their own room.

-Can we bring our dog?
+9. Can we bring our dog?

 It is not possible to bring your dog on a Hillwalk Tours hiking holiday.
 Unfortunately, the majority of our accommodation providers do not accept pets of any kind.
 Furthermore, on many of the trails you will pass through farmlands where livestock are present, and where dogs are not permitted as a result.

-Can we buy bus/train tickets in advance of our trip?
+10. Can we buy bus/train tickets in advance of our trip?

 Yes, most bus and train tickets can be purchased online in advance of your trip.
-Specific transport information is available on the tour pages of each hiking region.
+Specific transport information is available on the tour pages of each hiking trail.
 See the Travel Info section for each tour for more information.

 Upon booking you will also receive a step by step public transport guide which will outline some potential public transport options you can take in order to get you from your arrival airport to the start location of your tour.

-If we arrive by car, where can we park while we are on our hiking tour?
+11. If we arrive by car, where can we park while we are on our hiking tour?

 We can generally arrange for you to park at your first accommodation.